2023 Solar Incentives Guide for Santa Clara, CA - Tax Credits & Rebates

 Next Steps for Installing Solar in Santa Clara

-You can apply for and receive solar incentives from the California government and the federal government, as well as from your local utility company.
-The growing availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
-Your local Santa Clara solar panel installer can give you more information about which incentives you can apply for, and get you on track to switch to renewable energy today.
+You can qualify for solar incentives from the federal government and the California government, as well as from your local utility company.
+This increase in availability of solar initiatives over the last 15 years has helped increase nationwide solar energy use enormously.
+Your local Santa Clara solar panel installer can help you learn more about which incentives you may qualify for, and get you on track to switch to renewable energy today.

 EcoWatch's Santa Clara, CA Solar Incentives FAQs